oas-tools/oas-tools/README.md

  __4. Pass express server object to initialize method:__

-Finally you must do is to give the server object to oas-tools.
+Finally give the server object to oas-tools.
 It needs it to manage routes the right way.
 Just place it as a second parameter for the initializeMiddleware function.

 ```javascript
 swaggerTools.initializeMiddleware(swaggerDoc, app, function(middleware) {